Bet on the right tech companies and management teams with data, not opinion.

 In 2020, we partnered with Fast Company for our most recent round of 50 unicorn predictions.

-In just over a year, 30 of the companies have hit unicorn status (60%).
+In under a year and a half, 37 of the companies have hit unicorn status (74%).

 If we were a venture capital firm, that kind of hit rate would make us legendary.